GaGandour/dotfiles/README.md

 curl -L https://sw.kovidgoyal.net/kitty/installer.sh | sh /dev/stdin
 ```

+### Mac Mouse Fix
+[Mac Mouse Fix](https://macmousefix.com/) is an app that conceals an external mouse with the motions on the trackpad.
+It also defines some special movements for the mouse.
+For linux, this won't be necessary.

+### Aerospace
+[Aerospace](https://github.com/nikitabobko/AeroSpace) is a window tiling manager for macOS.
+For linux, this won't work.

 ### Stow
 Stow can be found on [GNU Stow](https://www.gnu.org/software/stow/).
 Install it with:
 ```bash